chocolatey/choco/docs/generated/HelpersGetChocolateyWebFile.md

 MD5 is not recommended as certain organizations need to use FIPS compliant algorithms for hashing - see https://support.microsoft.com/en-us/kb/811833 for more details.

+The recommendation is to use at least SHA256.

 Property               | Value
 ---------------------- | -----